 We are teaching and encouraging the importance of social distancing.
-To be clear, our residents are eating at a safe distance from one another in the dining room.
+Unless we are experiencing COVID positive cases, residents are invited to eat at a safe distance from one another in the dining room.
 Activities, which are critical to everyone’s mental health, also meet social distancing rules.
 As of March 13—when we were directed to suspend visitations—our residents have been freely using Skype to communicate with their families.
 Finally, all facility deliveries are dropped in a remote, non-resident area.

 - We are acting cautiously and conscientiously.

 To avoid cross-contamination, staff members are following CDC guidelines for droplet precautions.

 - We are gearing up and staying educated.

 To stay prepared, we are using personal protective equipment (PPE) and are developing training competencies for employees to properly use, remove, and dispose of such equipment.

 - We are grateful.
 We are here for you.